-The Loyal Wingman took to the skies in a successful first flight test on February 27 at Woomera Range Complex, South Australia, marking a major step in this significant innovation project for Defence, the Royal Australian Air Force and Boeing Defence Australia.
+The Loyal Wingman took to the skies today in a successful first flight test - a major step in a significant innovation project for Defence, the Royal Australian Air Force and Boeing Defence Australia.

-Head of Air Force Capability Air Vice Marshal Catherine Roberts acknowledged the magnitude of the achievement and congratulated the team on their success.
+Head of Air Force Capability, Air Vice-Marshal Catherine Roberts AM, CSC acknowledged the magnitude of the achievement and congratulated the team on their success.

-“As the first military combat aircraft to be designed, engineered and manufactured in Australia in more than 50 years this is a great leap forward for Australian capability,” Air Vice Marshal Roberts said.
+“As the first military combat aircraft to be designed, engineered and manufactured in Australia in more than 50 years this is a great leap forward for Australian capability.

-“A year ago this was a concept—now it’s a reality—it is amazing to imagine and then create a new uncrewed aerial capability with our partner Boeing Australia, designed and made right here in Australia.”
+“A year ago this was a concept—now it’s a reality—it’s amazing to imagine and then create a new uncrewed aerial capability with our partner Boeing Australia, designed and made right here in Australia,” Air Vice-Marshal Roberts said.

-The Loyal Wingman will have a range of more than 3,700km and has been designed to fly, as a partner, with crewed Air Force platforms.
+The Loyal Wingman will have a range of more than 3,700 kilometres and is designed to fly, as a partner, with crewed Air Force platforms.

-It enables Defence to investigate factors, such as the level of automation and autonomy, use of artificial intelligence and human-machine teaming concepts that will ensure Australia’s legal and ethical obligations are met.
+Air Vice-Marshal Roberts said the Loyal Wingman project enables Defence to investigate factors such as the level of automation and autonomy, use of artificial intelligence, and human-machine teaming concepts that will ensure Australia’s legal and ethical obligations are met.

-“For us to maintain our advantage in a very fast moving space we need to bring in the minds of industry earlier and work together in a much more agile way.
+“For us to maintain our advantage in a very fast moving space we need to bring in the minds of industry earlier and work together in a much more agile way,” Air Vice-Marshal Roberts said.